 4. Why did you decide to apply for a job in our company, and not somewhere else?

-Tell them how much you like their product range, the professionalism of the company, or simply the working environment.
-To compliment them for something they do is a great answer to this particular question.
+To compliment them for something they do in a company is a great answer to this question.
 Alternatively you can refer to a professional recommendation, or any other reason that motivated you to apply for their offer (good location of the place, good traffic connection, career growth options, etc).

 5. When managing the product, how do you manage the expectations of internal groups, just like sales and services?

-6. When do you think is the right time to release the product?
+6. What do you consider the right time to release the product?

-7. Tell us something bout the life cycle of the product you managed.
+7. Tell us something bout the life cycle of the product.

 They are testing your theoretical knowledge with the question.
-You should know the life cycle and if you don’t, just check Wikipedia.
+You should know the life cycle, and if you don’t, check Wikipedia to learn more about it :).

-9. Imagine that your mobile phone is a brand new product in the market – a first phone with a digital camera (funny imagination right now, isn’t it?).
+9. Imagine that your mobile phone is a brand new product in the market – a first phone with a digital camera (funny imagination right now).
 You have limited budget for advertising the product, let’s say one million dollars.
-What steps would you take to successfully launch this product within the budget?
+What steps would you take to successfully launch this product with the budget?

-Apart from these screening and technical questions, the interviewers will also ask you several behavioral questions, to understand how you act in various work related situations.
-To such questions belong:
+Apart from the screening and technical questions, the interviewers will also ask you behavioral questions.

 - Describe a time when you struggled to communicate something to your boss, colleague, or to a customer.
 How did you manage to get your message over?